lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 How to accomplish this is explained in [this guide](https://github.com/Cybereason/Logout4Shell).

-We are currently building a small SASS to apply the patch remotely.
+We are currently adding this functionality to our CLI.
-[Follow our twitter](https://twitter.com/LunaSecIO) to be alerted when it's live.
+[Subscribe below](#stay-in-the-loop) to be alerted when it's live.

 ## How to protect yourself from future 0-days